 This prospectus is part of a registration statement on Form S-1 that we filed with the SEC using a "shelf" registration process.
-Under this shelf registration process, we and the Selling Securityholders may, from time to time, issue, offer and sell, as applicable, any combination of the securities described in this prospectus in one or more offerings.
+Under this shelf registration process, we and the Selling Securityholder may, from time to time, issue, offer, and sell, as applicable, any combination of the securities described in this prospectus in one or more offerings.

-The Selling Securityholders may use the shelf registration statement to sell up to 41,303,149 shares of our Class A Common Stock and up to 159,246,370 shares of Class A Common Stock issued to certain Selling Securityholders pursuant to the terms of existing contracts, through any means described in the section entitled "Plan of Distribution."
-More specific terms of any securities that the Selling Securityholders offer and sell may be provided in a prospectus supplement that describes, among other things, the specific amounts and prices of the Class A Common Stock and/or warrants being offered and the terms of the offering.
+The Selling Securityholder may use the shelf registration statement to sell up to 50,000,000 shares of our Class A Common Stock, through any means described in the section entitled "Plan of Distribution."
+More specific terms of any securities that the Selling Securityholder offers and sells may be provided in a prospectus supplement that describes, among other things, the specific amounts and prices of the Class A Common Stock and/or warrants being offered and the terms of the offering.